oroinc/documentation/user_guide/marketing_campaign.rst

 Campaigns
 =========

-Campaigns in OroCRM are used to define general details of the marketing activity and monitor its ") represent marketing campaigns and keep their general information, related events and website tracking settings.
+Campaigns in OroCRM are used to define general details of the marketing activity and monitor its flow and results.

-The article describes the ways to create, manage and view the campaign details.
+This article describes the ways to create, manage and view the campaign details.

 .. _user-guide-marketing-campaigns-create: